-High Island Shelter ISD Renovation – Texas General Land Office
+High Island Shelter ISD New Construction – Texas General Land Office

-The High Island Shelter project is a thoughtful blend of the school gymnasium and emergency shelter.
+The High Island Shelter project is a thoughtful blend of a school gymnasium and an emergency shelter.
 The facility serves both the High Island community as a hurricane shelter and on a daily basis, the students of the High Island Independent School District.
-The project was conceived in response to Hurricane Ike and is administered by the General Land Office (GLO) through a grant from the Department of Housing and Urban Development (HUD).
+The project was conceived in response to Hurricane Ike and was administered by the General Land Office (GLO) through a grant from the Department of Housing and Urban Development (HUD).

-LAN designed a facility for Galveston County, TX as part of funds provided for redevelopment due to Hurricane Ike.
-The facility will provide temporary shelter for local residents and a base location for first responders during tropical storm-related events.
-The new facility is programmed to be utilized by the High Island Independent School District as an auxiliary gymnasium facility.
+LAN designed the facility for Galveston County, TX as part of funds provided for redevelopment due to Hurricane Ike.
+The facility provides temporary shelter for local residents and a base location for first responders during tropical storm-related events.
+The new facility is utilized by the High Island Independent School District as an auxiliary gymnasium facility.

-As a shelter, the building will be required to have a diesel generator and store enough diesel fuel to run for an extended period of time, and comply with the wind loads (190 mph) required.
+As a shelter, the building has a 100% redundant diesel generator that stores enough diesel fuel to run for an extended period of time.
+The building also complies with FEMA storm shelter requirements by being able to withstand winds of 190 mph.
 As a school facility, the building was also designed to match the aesthetic of the adjacent school facilities and function seamlessly as a school facility.

 At a glance